Prospective Hersden Parish Council precept revealed

-Kent County Council, which provides services such as roads, schools, social services and libraries, is responsible for the biggest slice of the council tax collected by the city council.
+Kent County Council, which provides services such as roads, schools, social services and libraries, are responsible for the biggest slice of the Council Tax collected by the city council.
 They will charge people living in a Band D property £1,299.42.

-Canterbury City Council is due to set its council tax at £211.32 for those living in a Band D property which is an increase of 2.98% and represents an extra 51 pence per month.
+Canterbury City Council is due to set its Council Tax at £211.32 for those living in a Band D property which is an increase of 2.98% and represents and extra 12p a week or £6.12 a year.